 In summary, lung cancer screening is not just a low-dose CT scan, but is in fact a process involving multiple specialists and other diagnostic modalities to both identify and treat lung cancer and to avoid potentially unnecessary tests or procedures.
 When all this works together, we can improve our patients’ lives by helping them beat lung cancer.

-G. Andrew Helms, MD, FACS, FCCP is a board-certified thoracic surgeon with Northside Hospital and Atlanta Cardiac and Thoracic Surgical Associates in Canton, Ga.
+G. Andrew Helms, MD, FACS, FCCP is a board-certified thoracic surgeon with Northside Hospital and Northside Thoracic Surgery in Canton, Ga.
 He specializes in treating patients with lung cancer, empyemas, spontaneous pneumothorax and malignant pleural effusions.